 The Wool Factory is Charlottesville’s Sleekest Space

-The Wool Factory, Charlottesville’s newest and most extravagant entertainment space opened in mid-2020.
+The Wool Factory is Charlottesville’s newest and most extravagant entertainment space.

-The founders are Dan Fitzhenry, Brad Uhl and Brandon Wooten, the talent behind the popular Grit Coffee in Charlottesville.
-A longtime in the development and carefully thought through, The Wool Factory’s design doesn’t miss a trick.
+The Wool Factory opens a new event frontier in Charlottesville.
+It’s design doesn’t miss a trick.
 Overall, the space is 12,000 sq. ft. — nearly two football fields of interior and exterior space — all open, infused with light, and accented by the original factory’s red brick, steel beams, exterior walkway, and rooftop water tower.

 Located at a bend in the Rivanna River to the extreme east of Charlottesville, The Wool Factory lies at the end of Market Street and, as the crow flies, just below Monticello Mountain.
 They say getting there is half the fun, and that applies to the drive through the historic Woolen Mills neighborhood.
 And once you’ve arrived, you won’t want to leave!